usnsjhgiufdifbyfd9ughfd/RBTB/README.md

-# Dinos' Server
+# 2018 Server
-Hi, these are the essentials for Dino Server
+Hi, these are the essentials for 2018